 Why I crashed my car yesterday.

-Yesterday I was so upset and agitated, I accidentally crashed my car into another car.
+Yesterday I was so upset and agitated, that I accidentally crashed my car into another car.

 Kidding!